Home

 It is less well known that Kenya also has beautiful white sand beaches along its more than 500-kilometre coastline, with palm trees, blue seas and resorts with cool Martinis.

-Despite good economic growth in recent years, Kenya is a poor country.
-Fifty percent of Kenyans live below the poverty line.
 A small class of very rich Kenyans take a great deal of money out of the system, often through corruption, which according to the NGO MS Kenya accounts for 42% of the country’s GDP.

 Overview of all Fact Sheets